 Three of the whites of the eggs could be left out for a meringue on the top of the pudding.
 Most excellent.

 One quart of milk, three tablespoonfuls of cornstarch, the yolks of four eggs, half a cupful of sugar and a little salt; put part of the milk, salt, and sugar on the stove and let it boil; dissolve the cornstarch in the rest of the milk; stir into the milk and while boiling add the yolks and a cupful of grated coconut.
 Flavor with vanilla.

-After you've watched the video, return here to choose one of Grandma's coconut pudding recipes and prepare a special treat to enjoy.
+After you've watched the video, return here to select one of Grandma's old fashioned coconut pudding recipes and prepare a special treat to enjoy.